pretix/pretix/doc/development/contribution/style.rst

   for more information.
 Use four spaces for indentation.

 * We sort our imports by a certain schema, but you don't have to do this by hand.
-Again, ``setup.cfg`` contains some definitions that allow the command ``isort -rc <directory>`` to automatically sort the imports in your source files.
+Again, ``setup.cfg`` contains some definitions that allow the command ``isort <directory>`` to automatically sort the imports in your source files.

 * For templates and models, please take a look at the `Django Coding Style`_.
 We like Django's `class-based views`_ and